furrtek/DMG-CPU-Inside/README.md

 Because I used proprietary CAD software for speed and I didn't finish making the converter for the KiCAD format.
 I hope to be able to do that soon.

+* What's up with the cell labels ?

+They're random, unique names.
+The first letter corresponds to the column.

 * Many small lines aren't traced, why ?

 I didn't bother tracing branching lines when their end point was near enough to see it on my 15" screen at the zoom level I used.
 It's reported on the schematic, of course.